MicroEJ/docs/VEEPortingGuide/platformCreation.rst

 Platform Creation
 =================

-This section describes the steps to create a new MicroEJ Platform in MicroEJ SDK, and options to connect it to an external Board Support Package (BSP) as well as a third-party C toolchain.
+This section describes the steps to create a new MicroEJ Platform in the SDK, and options to connect it to an external Board Support Package (BSP) as well as a third-party C toolchain.

 .. note::